This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

 What To Serve With This Cranberry Turkey Sandwich?

-Gee, it’s a very filling sandwich, so think easy and grab some kettle chips or just some house made pickles or even pickled red onion salad.
+Gee, it’s a very filling sandwich, so think easy and grab some kettle chips or just some house made pickles or even Sweet and Spicy Pickled Red Onions salad.
 I go old school and pour a big glass of cold milk and add some classy vegetable chips to my plate!

 Ultimate Thanksgiving Leftovers Turkey Cranberry Sandwich